rolandpeelen/adv-dash/readme.md

 Done
 - Create basic app with map / download capabilities
+- Load GPX from file

 Todo
-- Load a route from a GPX file
-- Based on some parameters, create a boundary around that line and download everything within as an offline map
+- Based on some parameters, create a boundary around that line and download everything within as an offline map -- IE. implement http://188.166.7.120:5000/ algorithm to draw the bounding boxes
+- Connect to AWS bucket to select GPX file

+Todo Back-end
+- Create tiny back-end with user management
+- Have back-end be able to upload GPX files

 To use:
 - Clone